ryszard/sds011/README.md

 what I am doing, because with the WiFi dongle and sensor connected I don't have room for a pendrive, so space is scarce).

+If you want to do something more fancy, just import `github.com/ryszard/sds011/go/sds011` in your code.

 # License

 [Apache 2.0](https://www.tldrlegal.com/l/apache2), please see the file